shikhu51197/url-Shortner/README.md

 ✨Run the command `npm install` in both the frontend and backend folders.

-✨Run the command `npm run server` in the backend folder.
+✨Run the command `npm run dev` in the backend folder.

 ✨Run the command `npm start` in the frontend folder on localhost:3000.